AutomataLab/JSON-Parser-Benchmarking/README.md

 This is a performance test to compare Jsonski, simdjson and rapidjson parsing times.

-Download the dataset from here - https://drive.google.com/drive/folders/185SH188MJmmm-QTd14_8gq5QD-gyouNW
+Download the dataset from [here](https://drive.google.com/drive/folders/185SH188MJmmm-QTd14_8gq5QD-gyouNW)

 Compile, run and profile the main_jsonski.cpp application.